tigressbailey/tigressbailey.github.io/content/posts/2022-04-24---migrate-my-blog-from-Jeykll-to-GastbyJS/index.md

 As I've build a GatsbyJS site for my company last year, I've decided to migrate from Jekyll to GatsbyJS.

-The only key step is to migrate the content from the `_posts` folder to `content/posts` folder.
+The only key point is to migrate the content from the `_posts` folder to `content/posts` folder.

 Gatsby enables developers to build fast, secure, and powerful websites using a React-based framework and innovative data layer that makes integrating different content, APIs, and services into one web experience incredibly simple.